How the P-N Junction, Depletion Region and Barrier Potential are Formed

 Electrons in the outermost shell of an atom are called valence electrons.
 The outermost shell of an atom is called the valence shell.
 Valence electrons are the ones that take part in bonding and in conduction of electricity.

-Electrons exist in either valence band or the conduction band in a material.
-When electrons are in valence band, they are not available for conduction.
-The electrons in valence band are also called valence electrons.
+Electrons exist in either the valence band or the conduction band in a material.
+When electrons are in the valence band, they are not available for conduction.
+The electrons in the valence band are also called valence electrons.

 When electrons are in the conduction band, they are available for conduction.
 Electrons in conduction band are called free electrons or conduction electrons.

-In conductors, the valance band and the conduction band overlap each other, electrons are always available for conduction.
+In conductors, the valence band and the conduction band overlap, and electrons are always available for conduction.

 In semiconductors, the gap between the conduction band and the valence band is small.
 A small amount of energy is required for valence electrons to jump from the valence band into the conduction band.